JoshLiCoding/Slingshot-Challenge-Trie/README.md

 Since I was already familiar with Firebase Realtime Database (which by nature has 1 global state), I sought to implement an object-based tree structure on the platform through the use of references

-My Javascript program makes use of a great amount of asynchronous functions for Firebase queries, which I had little real previous experience with
+My Javascript program makes use of a great amount of asynchronous functions for Firebase queries, something I became familiarized with during this challenge

 Lastly, various sources consulted were cited as necessary in code comments